Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 SSL2 (1995) and SSL3 (1996) were replaced by TLS in 1999 to address security issues with SSL.

 Both use certificates that are not protocol-dependent, so they can be used both with SSL and TLS.

+### LDAP (Lightweight Directory Access Protocol)

+LDAP is a database used to centralize information about clients and objects on the network.
+LDAP is cross-platform, and Microsoft created a proprietary version of it called **AD** (Active Directory).

 ## Types of Networks